 - If you ARE using an ice cream maker, set it up. (if your maker has a base that needs to be frozen ahead of time, do that first)

-- Stirring in the compote in the last 1 minute or so and churn to ripple through, but not blend thoroughly, or just stir through.
+- Stirring in the compote in the last 1 minute or so and churn to ripple through, but not blend thoroughly.
+Fold in chips.
 At this point your ice cream is going to have the consistency of soft serve.

 - Transfer the mixture into a parchment-lined loaf pan, and freeze for 2-3 hours before serving!

 Dee Dine is founder of Green Smoothie Gourmet, a plant based recipe blog, and author of the recent cookbook, Crazy Healthy with 4 Ingredients .
 On this blog you’ll find incredibly easy recipes with hidden veggies for anyone wanting to eat healthier, regardless of diet.
 Dee has graduate degrees in sciences and journalism.
 More about Dee Dine here.